chriscanipe/Data-Vis-Spring-2015/week-5/notes-assignmend.md

 **This week’s assignment (DUE SATURDAY 2/21 AT NOON)** is to make a line chart using [Columbia unemployment data](http://data.bls.gov/timeseries/LAUMT291786000000006?data_tool=XGtable) I pulled from the Bureau of Labor Statistics website.

 I've taken the liberty of cleaning up the Excel file and arranging it as a proper time series.
 Notice the dates and values all live in their own respective columns.
+You can find the [**Excel file here**](https://github.com/chriscanipe/Data-Vis-Spring-2015/tree/master/week-5).

 Steps: